mlswg/mls-architecture/draft-ietf-mls-architecture.md

 In some circumstances, adversaries may have access to specific AEAD keys and nonces which protect an Application or a Group Operation message.
-While this is a very weak kind of compromise, it can be realistic in cases of implementation vulnerabilities where only part of the memory leaks to the adversary.
+While this is a limited kind of compromise, it can be realistic in cases of implementation vulnerabilities where only part of the memory leaks to the adversary.

 When an AEAD key is compromised, the adversary has access to a set of AEAD keys